electric-sql/pglite/docs/docs/filesystems.md

 ## OPFS AHP FS

 The OPFS AHP filesystem is built on top of the [Origin Private Filesystem](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) in the browser and uses an "access handle pool".
-It is only available when PGlite is run in a Web Worker, this could be any worker you configure.
+It is only available when PGlite is run in a Dedicated Web Worker.
 We provide a [Multi Tab Worker](./multi-tab-worker.md) to aid in using PGlite from multiple tabs in the browser.

 To use the OPFS AHP FS you can use one of these methods: